All Episodes

 We were heading toward catastrophe before Obama.

-Now he wants to destroy our health care by socializing it and spend unimaginable amounts of money on and who knows what.
+Now he wants to destroy our health care by socializing it and spend unimaginable amounts of money on who knows what.

-Uh or is this hopeless?
+Or is this hopeless?

 Has there been any country in the past that has ever turned around and marched towards socialism?